 Blitz was founded in response to a gap which existed in Malta’s cultural sector between Government owned and operated institutions, and artist studios also functioning as commercial galleries.
 The international model of an independent, not-for-profit contemporary art space did not exist.
 Blitz bridges that gap and provides a space and a programme to create, discuss and present contemporary art.

-In its five years of activity, Blitz have engaged new audiences in contemporary arts; investigated how access to high-quality exhibitions can be improved; and served as the impetus to expand the local contemporary cultural infrastructure.
+In its seven years of activity, Blitz have engaged new audiences in contemporary arts; investigated how access to high-quality exhibitions can be improved; and served as the impetus to expand the local contemporary cultural infrastructure.
 Blitz aims to break down all barriers to the the enjoyment of contemporary art, engendering a culture which recognises the the positive effects of being culturally active for individuals, communities, and society at large.

 Through its growing visibility and the extensive networks of its team and peers, Blitz is a key player in creating a permanent place for Maltese arts practice in the international contemporary art community.